Open & Closed vs. Pure Open String One-Loop Amplitudes

-Finally, we can simply add open strings to the result \Scheffau.
-Due to the decoupling of open and closed strings adding open strings is simply accomplished by including the additional factor \wehaveE\ and integrating over the open string positions.
+Finally, if $q_i=q_i^\perp$ for $d^\perp$ dimensions we can simply add to the result \Scheffau\ open strings with momenta $p_i,p_j'$ lying in the remaining $d^\parallel$ dimensions.
+Then, due to the decoupling of open and closed strings adding open strings is simply accomplished by including the additional factor \wehaveE\ and integrating over the open string positions.
 There are no additional monodromies when crossing the open string positions: \eqnn\schefffau{ }

 \newsec{Open string one--loop monodromy relations and closed string insertion}

 In this section we present a link between open string one--loop monodromy relations and cylinder amplitudes with one closed string insertion.